Mohammed al-Ajami was just sentenced to life in prison in Qatar after reading a poem.

 VICE: What kind of message was the Qatari government trying to send with Mohammed’s sentencing?

-Dina El-Mamoun: Activists in the subregion have said they feel this sentence sends a clear message that they must not think the Arab Spring means they can criticize their leaders.
+Dina El-Mamoun: Activists in the subregion have said they feel this sentence sends a clear message that they must not think the Arab Spring means they can criticise their leaders.

 Is this kind of oppression happening in other countries as well?